qbb84/qbb84.github.io/about.md

 In the gaming realm, I'm not just a developer; I'm an avid player.
 Games like WoW, Destiny 2, Rocket League, Minecraft, FFXIV, and the immersive worlds of MMORPGs have been a constant source of inspiration and enjoyment for me.
 I understand firsthand the intricate balance between gameplay and code, having crafted and optimized various gaming experiences.

-My professional path extends beyond gaming, encompassing roles in customer support and, moderation/administration within gaming communities, and fixing bugs to ensure seamless gameplay.
+My professional path extends beyond gaming and programming, encompassing roles in customer support and, moderation/administration within gaming communities, and fixing bugs to ensure seamless gameplay.
 I find joy in the dynamic challenges of these environments, where effective communication and collaboration with fellow developers are paramount.

 Currently pursuing a degree in Computer Science and Mathematics, I thrive in difficult, fast-paced settings.
 It's my belief that true learning happens when faced with challenges, and I welcome every opportunity to expand my skill set.